suaybdemir/aht25-telegram-bot/README.md

 ## Overview

 This project allows you to remotely monitor the temperature and humidity readings from an AHT25 sensor using the convenience of a Telegram bot.
 You can request the current sensor readings on demand or potentially configure periodic updates or alerts (depending on implementation).
+You can view the temperature and humidity on mini oled display.
+There is 4 mode on oled mini display.
+Sequently temperature ,humidity, temperature graphics(last 60sec) , humidity // ..  and lastly my name 😊.

+What used in this project?
+- Button
+- Esp32
+- Mini OLED Display
+- AHT25 Temperature and Humidity Sensor

 ## Features